CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/running-tests-and-launches.md

 ## Limitations

-The test support in CodeTogether has been designed to work with the following test frameworks:
+The test support in CodeTogether Live has been designed to work with the following test frameworks:

 - Eclipse—JUnit, TestNG
 - IntelliJ—JUnit, TestNG, PHPUnit, Pytest